 I am not a doctor and the statements on this blog have not been evaluated by the FDA.
 Products mentioned here are not intended to diagnose, treat, cure, or prevent any disease.
 Consult your doctor before using essential oils on children under 5 or while pregnant or breastfeeding.
 Please do not ask me for medical advice.
 Click here to read my full disclaimer.

-One of the main purposes for using essential oils is to replace the toxic products that you use on your body and through out your home.
-But when you use fake essential oils you’re completely defeating that purpose.
+One of the main purposes for using essential oils is to replace the toxic products used on your body and throughout your home.
+But when you use fake essential oils, you’re completely defeating that purpose.

 Many essential oils being sold on Amazon or at Walmart are synthetic.
 They contain little to no natural ingredients.

-Your body processes synthetic essential oils as a toxin which works against your body rather than helping it.
+Your body processes synthetic essential oils as a toxin that works against your body rather than helping it.

-Some essential oils may not contain synthetic ingredients but they may be diluted with carrier oil which makes the oil less potent and a whole lot less valuable and effective.
+Some essential oils may not contain synthetic ingredients, but they may be diluted with a carrier oil, making the oil less potent and a lot less valuable and effective.

-Essential oil companies can legally label their essential oils 100% pure even if additional ingredients have been added to it.
+Essential oil companies can legally label their essential oils 100% pure even if additional ingredients have been added to them.

 One quick search on Amazon for essential oils will yield around 200,000 results from hundreds of different brands.

 It doesn’t take a scientist to spot fake essential oils.
-Once you know what to look for it can be quite easy and obvious.
+Once you know what to look for it can be pretty easy and obvious.

 But before we dive into which essential oil brands you should avoid and how to spot fake essential oils, I want to be very clear that choosing essential oils shouldn’t only come down to whether the essential oil is pure or not.